-In this article you will learn about the m4change project and our contribution to this initiative.
+In this article, you will learn about the m4change project and our contribution to Prenatal Care Mobile Support.

 Pathfinder International, based in the USA, is a global non-profit organization that provides a range of quality health services – from contraception and maternal and neonatal health to HIV prevention and AIDS care and treatment.
 It focuses on reproductive health and family planning.
 The organization operates in more than 25 developing countries throughout Africa, Asia, the Middle East, and Latin America.